adammbaker/ristra/README.md

 ### Team Leads
 Team Leads will be able to do everything a Volunteer can do while also being able to add staging locations and intake buses to (TK) Ristra for a given campaign.

-### Points of contact
+### Site Coordinator
-Points of Contact are the heads of organizations and can do anything a Team Lead can do including creating an organization.
-Points of Contact are also known as Site Coordinators.
+Site Coordinators are the heads of organizations and can do anything a Team Lead can do including creating an organization.

 ## Campaigns
 As another method to mitigate data extraction, the concept of a campaign is utilized.
 Basically, a campaign restricts the information a user has access by tying their account temporarily to an organization.
 A campaign is a time-based authorization token that limits a user's view to families (and the children of families) for refugees who arrived on a bus a couple of days before the campaign's start date.

 ### Starting a campaign
-Points of Contact are the only user type to be able to start a campaign.
-A POC can create an unlimited number of campaigns of varying lengths to help limit the information a user has access to.
+Site Coordinators are the only user type to be able to start a campaign.
+A Site Coordinator can create an unlimited number of campaigns of varying lengths to help limit the information a user has access to.

 Each campaign has a shortened link (à la bit.ly) and a QR code (which links to that shortened link).
 The short link allows for computer users to manually enter the shortened link and the QR code is intended for use by mobile users.
 When viewing an individual campaign, this page can be printed and placed in areas around the staging location for convenient user on-boarding.